mazin1hn/DevOps-Learning-Terraform/assignment-2/README.md

 - Infrastructure as Code using Terraform
 - AWS EC2 and networking fundamentals
-- Terraform module design and reuse
+- Terraform module composition and reuse
-- Dynamic security group configuration
-- Automated instance bootstrapping using user data
+- Instance bootstrapping using cloud-init
-- Docker-based application deployment
-- Debugging and resolving real-world infrastructure issues
+- Declarative configuration management
+- Automated provisioning with zero manual intervention
+- Understanding the difference between user-data scripts and cloud-init

 ## Notes

 - All infrastructure resources are created and managed exclusively by Terraform
 - No manual configuration was performed on the EC2 instance
+- Instance configuration is fully automated using cloud-init
 - The deployment is fully reproducible and automated